View Patch Information including Reports

 The Check's More Information link contains a summary of the results the last time the Check ran, click the link for detailed information in including the Last Scan run time along with the vulnerabilities and missing patches that were identified.

-Information on the installed and available patches is retrieved by Patch Management, uploaded to the Dashboard and displayed in the device's Patches tab.
+Information on the installed and available patches is retrieved by Patch Management for Windows, uploaded to the Dashboard and displayed in the device's Patches tab.

-Date Installed: The displayed installation date is that detected by Patch Management, and reflects installations by any method, not just those patches installed by Patch Management.
+Date Installed: The displayed installation date is that detected by Patch Management for Windows, and reflects installations by any method, not just those patches installed by Patch Management for Windows.